-Pres to enter SETUP
+Press to enter SETUP

 Note: The DEL key and F2 key work only if the proper ACSII terminal settings are in place.
 Many Linux distributions default to varied ASCII settings.
-In the case of the SGI Altix 310 compute node, the DEL key should always generate an "ACSII DEL".
+In the case of the SGI Altix XE310 or XE320 compute node, or the Altix XE250 head node, the DEL key should always generate an "ACSII DEL".
 If it does not, type Ctrl-Backspace to enter BIOS setup menu.